Vertalab/playbook/README.md

 *   Don't use sarcasm
 *   Don't take it personally
 *   During a review You should keep in mind next questions:
     *   Any code duplicaton there?
     *   Is code’s structure optimal?
     *   Any potential bugs?
     *   Is code efficient?
     *   Is method/variable naming good?
     *   Is class/function length fine?
     *   I there any commented code?
 Why?
     *   Is code readable?
     *   Are there any tests written for this feature?
     *   Any N+1 queries there?

 *   Finish reviewning a pull request with a "Ready to merge" comment or similar.

-###### refs*:

 [http://pult.vertalab.com/pages/10](http://pult.vertalab.com/pages/10)
 [https://www.kevinlondon.com/2015/05/05/code-review-best-practices.html](https://www.kevinlondon.com/2015/05/05/code-review-best-practices.html)